Who is this article for?

-This tutorial provides best practices for a Code42 user to follow to recover from a ransomware attack.
+This tutorial provides instructions for Code42 for Enterprise and CrashPlan for Small Business users to recover from a ransomware attack.
 Ransomware is a form of malware that encrypts files on your computer and demands a ransom to decrypt these files.
 Instead of paying the criminals behind this attack, use the Code42 app to restore files to your device from a date and time before the infection.

 This tutorial is a self-service set of instructions that you can follow to recover from ransomware on a single device.

 - The United States Federal Bureau of Investigation (FBI) urges ransomware victims to report attacks.